FCS Changes for the 2022 Season

 Two Schools Change Names

-The school formerly known as Dixie State University will now be known as Utah Tech University after the Utah State legislature approved the name change in late 2021.
+The school formerly known as Dixie State University will now be known as Utah Tech University after the Utah State Legislature approved the name change in late 2021.
 The school will keep the Trailblazer nickname and the new name went into effect on July 1, 2022.

 A few months later on September 21, Houston Baptist changed its name to Houston Christian University with immediate effect.
 The school will not change its nickname (Huskies) or the school colors of orange and blue.